bharathparsam/spacexwebapp/README.md

 ## Lighthouse Reports

-Lighthouse complete report pdf file is added in the results folder with the name Lighthouse Performance Record.pdf
+Lighthouse complete report pdf file is added in the results folder with the name Lighthouse Report Viewer

 The below snippet shows the lighthouse score.